 How to Use the Eyedropper Tool to Sample Colors

-You’ll need to have an image open first.
-Go ahead and do that by clicking Open in the main menu and selecting your photo from the designated folder or area.
+If you don’t know what the Eyedropper does in Photoshop, it’s a useful tool for sampling colors.
+Go ahead and activate the tool by clicking Open in the main menu and selecting your photo from the designated folder or area.

 Step 2: While the eyedropper tool is active, go ahead and change the pixel amount since the default is to sample one pixel at a time.

 So if your image has multiple colors, it’s a good idea to switch that to either 3×3 or 5×5 from the sample menu so Photoshop can have a more accurate reading of the colors in your selected image.

 You can do so by going to the top of the screen where you will see Sample Size.
 The default is usually set to Point Sample.
 Go ahead and choose either 3×3 or 5×5.
 Feel free to leave the default if your image doesn’t have a ton of multiple colors.

 Step 3: With the Eyedropper tool still selected, go ahead and drag it over the color in the image you would like to use and click the mouse down.
 I chose a bright orange color for my image.

 You will see a sampling ring, which is a bigger view of the color you are choosing, you can also move this around the image to view other colors to sample.
 This color will be the foreground.

 Step 4: Now to the right-hand side of your screen you will see the colors popping up in your swatches.
 Those will be there for you to use at your convenience.
 Next is up to you to decide how you want to use these colors.

 And that’s it!
 If you ask me, it’s very simple.
 Again, this is just to show you how you can use the eyedropper tool.
 It will be up to you to decide where and what you want to do with the sampled colors.

 - Remember always to save your work always!